sk2111/tech-docs/tech-docs/docs/tech/devops/prerequisite.md

 ## Hardware Requirements

-1. Work machine with at least 8 or 10 core CPU and 16 GB RAM
+1. Work machine with at least 8 CPU and 16 GB RAM

 ## Software Rquirements